reganbrown/regan-brown-bucketlist/README.md

 - POST - http://localhost${PORT}/savings/:BucketID Creates an savings list for the bucket

+- DELETE - http://localhost${PORT}/savings/:BucketID/savings/:SavingsID Deletes a savings list associated to a bucket

+##### Chat

+- GET - http://localhost${PORT}/chat/:BucketID Returns the savings list for a bucket

-- PUT - http://localhost${PORT}/savings/:BucketID Updates the savings list for the bucket
+- POST - http://localhost${PORT}/chat/:BucketID Creates an savings list for the bucket

-- DELETE - http://localhost${PORT}/savings/:BucketID Deletes a savings list associated to a bucket
+- DELETE - http://localhost${PORT}/chat/:BucketID/chats/:ChatID Deletes a savings list associated to a bucket

 ## Roadmap